 path | "D:\tmp\" or "D:\tmp\testfile_detections.csv" |

-Files get a suffix according to their content.
+Files get an extension according to their content.

 ---|---|